 The following options can help to reduce the risk associated with anaesthesia and maximize patient safety.
 We highly recommend these measures for every patient having a surgical procedure.

 Pre-anaesthetic blood screen: the risk of anaesthesia complication is higher in animals with health problems.
-We recommend pre- anaesthetic blood screen for every patient having a surgical procedure.
+We recommend pre-anesthetic blood screen for every patient having a surgical procedure.
 This checks for subclinical disease (hidden problems) not apparent on physical examination.
 On the basis of this blood work we can tailor your pet's anesthetic, pain management and recovery protocols to her/his individual needs.
-The fee for pre anaesthetic blood screen is $100.00.
+The fee for pre-anesthetic blood screen is $100.00.